Algorithmic Energy Management in Constrained Railway Traction Networks: A Systematic Review: Synthesis: Trade-offs Across the Reviewed Literature

 \subsection{The Human-Machine Interface Gap: Executability vs. Optimality}

-Beyond computational speed, a more fundamental disconnect exists between theoretical optimisation and practical railway operations.
-Extensive simulator studies, such as those conducted in \cite{zhao_2013_railway}, on the West Coast Main Line, have mathematically proven that enforcing specific driving styles, such as 'cautious' or 'journey-time priority' operations, can drastically reduce 'knock-on' delays and subsequent energy spikes caused by train interactions.
-However, whether utilising rigid deterministic solvers (DP) or adaptive meta-heuristics (GA), the current paradigm assumes that these generated 'cautious' or 'optimal' speed profiles will be executed with absolute mathematical precision.
+Beyond computational speed, a further disconnect identified across the literature is between theoretical optimisation and practical railway operations.
+Extensive simulator studies, such as those conducted in \cite{zhao_2013_railway} on the West Coast Main Line, have shown that enforcing specific driving styles, such as "cautious" or "journey-time priority" operations, can substantially reduce knock-on delays and the associated energy spikes caused by train interactions.
+However, whether utilising rigid deterministic solvers (DP) or adaptive meta-heuristics (GA), the current paradigm assumes that these generated "cautious" or "optimal" speed profiles will be executed with absolute mathematical precision.